 - The file containing the icon for the shortcut.
 This file can be an executable (*.exe), dynamic linked library (*.dll), or icon file (*.ico).
 Select it by using the button.
 When no icon is selected, the shortcut will use by default its target file icon.

 - Icon Preview

-- This acts as a preview zone for the selected icon and as a drop-down list box.
+- Acts as a preview zone for the selected icon and as a drop-down list box.
 If multiple icons are available, the default icon can be changed by choosing another one from this drop-down list box.
-To cancel the icon selection, use the button.

 - Run Mode

-- This sets the application main-window mode at start.
+- This sets the application main-window mode when it starts.